Anderson acceleration with approximate calculations: applications to scientific computing: Numerical results

-The experiments compare the performance of GMRES { with restart parameter equal to 50}, Alternating AA, Subselected Alternating AA and Randomized Alternating AA.
+The experiments compare the performance of GMRES with restart parameter equal to 50, Alternating AA, Subselected Alternating AA and Randomized Alternating AA {in solving linear systems with the matrices described in Table \ref{matrices}.
+The exact solution of each linear system is chosen as a random vector where all the entries follow a uniform distribution in the range $[0,1]$, and the RHS is obtained as a result of the matrix-vector multiplication between the matrix and the associated solution vector}.
 For each problem, two preconditioning techniques are used: Zero Fill-In Incomplete LU Factorization (ILU(0) for short) and Incomplete LU Factorization with Threshold (ILUT($\tau$) for short) \cite{Chan1997}.
 When ILUT($\tau$) is used, the tolerance $\tau$ controls the level of sparsity in the incomplete LU factors.
 We set $\tau=10^{-4}$ and any zeros on the diagonal of the upper triangular factor are replaced by the local tolerance.
 The ILUT($\tau$) preconditioner is computed with a column pivoting and the pivot is chosen as the maximum magnitude entry in the column.
-For more details about ILU(0) and ILUT($\tau$) we refer to \cite{Benzi}, \cite[pp.~287--307]{Saad}.
+For more details about ILU(0) and ILUT($\tau$) we refer to literature \cite{Benzi}, \cite[pp.~287--307]{Saad}.
 A symmetric reverse Cuthill-McKee reordering \cite{rcm} has been applied to some matrices to allow a stable construction of the ILU factors.
 The matrices that needed a reordering for the ILU preconditioner are marked with an asterisk close to their name in Table \ref{matrices}.
 Since the matrices \texttt{xenon1} and \texttt{xenon2} were poorly scaled, the ILU factors have been computed for these matrices only after a diagonal scaling.
 The diagonal scaling has been applied via a diagonal preconditioner on these matrices.
 Those situations where the matrices had zeros on the main diagonal were treated by setting to one the associated entries in the diagonal preconditioner.
 The Richardson relaxation parameter is set to $\omega = 0.2$.
-The number of Richardson iterations between two Anderson updates for the AAR is $p=3$ {and the history length is $m=20$}.
-The least-squares problems related to Anderson mixing steps are solved via QR factorization with column pivoting of the rectangular matrix to the LHS.
+The number of Richardson iterations between two Anderson updates for the Alternating AA is $p=3$. {Two different settings for the history of AA are considered: in one case the full history is used without truncation ($m=k$) and in the other case the history is truncated to maintain fixed length equal to $m=20$.
+The former setting is consistent to the no-truncation assumption we made in the theoretical analysis in Section~\ref{section:error_bounds}, whereas the latter setting is often used in practice for its preferable performance.} The least-squares problems related to Anderson mixing steps are solved via QR factorization with column pivoting of the rectangular matrix to the LHS.
 The RHS of the linear systems is obtained by multiplying the solution vector by the coefficient matrix $A$.
 The variation across single runs never exceeded $10\%$ in terms of computational time.
 A threshold of $10^{-8}$ is used as a stopping criterion on the relative residual $\ell^2$-norm.
 The heuristic proposed in Corollary \ref{heuristic} is used to automatically tune the dimensionality of the projection subspace at each AA step.
 To avoid introducing excessive computational overhead in fine tuning the dimensionality of the subspace, we add rows in batches, with each batch being 10\% of the total number of rows in the original least-squares problem.

 The performance of the linear solvers is evaluated through \textit{performance profiles} \cite{Dolan}.
 Let us refer to $\mathcal{S}$ as the set of solvers and $\mathcal{P}$ as the test set.
 We assume that we have $n_s$ solvers and $n_p$ problems.
 In this paper, performance profiles are used to compare the computational times.
 To this end we introduce